TEG-Blue · The Emotional Gradient Blueprint

 Gradient states and shutdown fallback

-The Gradient runs from physiological baseline through social engagement, protection, control, and domination.
+The Gradient runs from physiological baseline through social engagement, protection, strategic management, and power mobilisation.
 Shutdown is shown as a fallback outside the line: a conservation state that changes perception, cognition, awareness, empathy, action, and repair, but does not extend the gradient itself.

 1. XBaseline